 Then, I previewed the design.
 This moves the hoop around to show me the borders where the design will be stitched.
-This is important to check to make sure the base of the shoe will not run into the needle clamp or machine head!
+This is important to check to ensure the shoe’s base will not run into the needle clamp or machine head!

 Then, press start, and watch your machine go!
 Keep an eye on it the whole time, making sure the base of the shoe NEVER gets underneath the needle clamp or close enough to hit the head of the machine.

 Release the stabilizer from the hoop, and gently tear it off from the back of the shoe.

 Lastly, replace the ties in the shoes.
 Then, model your beautiful shoes!

 And that’s it!
 This was one of the riskier things I’ve embroidered with my machine, but the results were so cute.
-Happy embroidering!